Image: Esteban Lopez

 But that’s okay.

-- The business owner who starts too many sales presentations with an excuse for being a few minutes late, may think it doesn’t matter.
+- The business owner who starts too many sales presentations with an apology for being just a little late, may think it doesn’t matter.
 They’re unaware that every prospective client who values punctuality will feel very differently about it.
-The business owner will wonder why they never won the contract… and write the prospect off as a time waster.
+The business owner will wonder why their presentation failed, and write the prospect off as a time waster.
 So the problem persists.

 - The business owner who avoids making big decisions until the last moment, may think it doesn’t matter.
-They’re unaware that leaving things until the last minute means they have fewer options open.
-They lose valuable time, end up with vastly limited choices, are forced into making a worse decision, and blame it on bad luck.
+They’re unaware that leaving things until the last minute means they have fewer options open to them.
+They lose valuable time, end up making worse decisions, and blame the outcome on bad luck.
 So the problem persists.

 - The business owner who thinks it’s okay to develop their business as if it was a Do It Yourself hobby, may think it doesn’t matter.
-They’re unaware that their DIY approach to systems, marketing, legals, planning, financials and strategy, etc., is making it impossible for them to succeed.
-The business owner assures themselves they’re saving money, when they’re missing out on a fortune.
+They’re unaware that their DIY approach to planning, systems, marketing, legals and financials etc., is making it impossible for them to succeed.
+The business owner thinks they’re being smart and saving money, when they’re doing the opposite and missing out on a fortune.
 So the problem persists.

-Jim Rohn used to tell us that the reason failure is so common, is that it’s incredibly subtle.
+I recall Jim Rohn telling us that the reason business failure is so common, is that it’s incredibly subtle.
 The vast majority of businesses tend not to fail overnight, the result of a single, cataclysmic event.
-It’s the smaller errors in judgement we regularly make, which rob us of the success we want.
+It’s the repeated, smaller errors in judgment, which rob them of the success they want.

-That’s why it’s so important to pay attention to what we do and how we do it.
-Even those things that may not seem obviously important.
+That’s why it’s critically important to pay attention to what you do and how you do it.
+Especially in the weaker areas of your business.